Prag8855/aab/content/guides/german-health-insurance/for-freelancers.md

 ## Your options

 If you are self-employed, you can choose public, private or expat health insurance.
-Use my [health insurance calculator](/tools/health-insurance-calculator) to see your options.
+Use my [health insurance picker](/tools/health-insurance-calculator) to compare options.

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}